Categories

 We were devastated, ruined, and totally disorientated, spiritually.

 Why was God not blessing all our efforts?
+Everything was going wrong with us!

-I must say (in God’s defense) that the night of the accident was the only time ever that the children were not sleeping in the cantina while we were travelling!
+I must say (in God’s defence) that the night of the accident was the only time ever that the children were not sleeping in the cantina while we were travelling!
 They would have been killed…

 It was as if God was waiting for such an opportunity to allow this tragedy to happen to us, so as not to cause injuries!

-God was protecting us, but not helping us…And I was grateful!
+God was protecting us but not helping us…And I was grateful!

 As I was pondering about all this, it became evident to me that this terrible accident must have been God’s way of telling us to get out of South Africa.

-I understood that all these dreadful events that God had allowed to come our way were his way of forcing us to get out of that country.
+I understood that all these dreadful events that God had allowed to come our way, were his way of forcing us to get out of that country.

 But how?
+We had no money!
 We were barely surviving then!

 God helped us leave South Africa.

-God intervened once again at the last moment from heaven and helped us to go to safety, in Europe, by means of this couple, Mike and Banty, who had a supermarket in Hermanus.
+God intervened once again at the last moment from heaven and helped us to go to safety in Europe, by means of this couple, Mike and Banty, who had a supermarket in Hermanus.

-May God bless them.
+May God bless them!

 Had we stayed in South Africa, we would have been among the first victims of the newly found “freedom” that the black population were given…

-8. Back in Greece, my family deserted me…
+10. Back in Greece, my family deserted me…

 When we arrived in Greece, however, Anne let me know that she was leaving for England…